Ioannis-Laventzakis/Grades/README.md

 ### Step 1: Set Up Your Project

-1. Create a new Java project in your favorite IDE or use a text editor like VSCode.
+1. Create a new Java project in your favorite IDE (e.g. Eclipse, IntelliJ, etc.).
-2. Set up a new Java class named `GradeCalculator`.

 ### Step 2: Understanding the Program